rvben/rumk/README.md

 # rumk

-A fast, extensible linter for Makefiles written in Rust, inspired by tools like Ruff (Python) and Rumdl (Markdown).
+A fast linter for Makefiles written in Rust, inspired by tools like Ruff (Python) and Rumdl (Markdown).

 ## Features